ABSOR – Absolute origin of spouses

 ABSOR-F02: Count and average distance of birthplaces from Hull centre of gravity as a function of the number of spouses that hail from the locality.

-This table (which can also be represented graphically: ABSOR-F02) was prepared as follows: after computing the distance between the Centre of gravity1 and the birthplaces of all spouses, the birthplaces where ranked according to frequency.
+This table (which can also be represented graphically: ABSOR-F02) was prepared as follows: after computing the distance between the Centre of gravity 6 and the birthplaces of all spouses, the birthplaces where ranked according to frequency.
 For instance 1021 locations appear once, i.e. there is only one person in the whole database who originates in this location.
 The average distance of the 1021 localities to the CoG is 223 km, while the median distance reaches only 102 km: 50% of all locations are closer than 102 km, which indicates that some large distances pull the average to large values, which is also indicated by the positive skewness: many low values and few high ones.
 The next section (ABSOR-2.2) illustrates some frequency distribution of distances.
 The same procedure was followed for all the locations that contributed 2, 3 or 4 spouses.

 For larger numbers, numbers of spouses were grouped.
 For instance, there are 266 spouses who originate from places that contributed from 5 to 10 spouses (6.9 on average).
 The closeness of average and median indicates that there is approximately the same number of spouses coming from places with 5, 6, 7, 8, 9 or ten spouses: places are evenly distributed over the range.